deb0324/ntu_ror_quiz/quiz1/quiz1.md

 [1, 2, 3, 3].uniq!
 # => [1, 2, 3]
 ```
-This return the changed array after removing any duplicates or returns nil if no duplicates are found.
+This returns the changed array after removing any duplicates or returns nil if no duplicates are found.

 # 7.
 method 1